writetome51/get-grouped-by-property/README.md

 When using this function you have to take some care with the 'number' data type.
 The algorithm first sorts the <b>objects</b> array by checking the data type of <b>property</b>
 in the first object in <b>objects</b>.
 If it's a string or boolean, all objects are sorted
-alphabetically and there's no problem.
-If it's a number, all objects are sorted numerically,
+alphabetically.
+If it's a number, all objects are sorted numerically, and the algorithm
-and the algorithm expects that property in all <b>objects</b> to be type 'number'.
-If not,
-you get an error.
+expects that property in all <b>objects</b> to be type 'number'.
+If not, you get an error.

 Note:  <b>property</b> does not have to be an object key.
 It can also be an array index.
 If an array index, here you need to use dot-notation and not square braces.